 Equally optimistic ventures are opening in other parts of the country.

 Meanwhile from the West Coast comes the startling news that the mother of California cuisine Alice Waters will open her first new restaurant in 40 years in the Hammer Museum in Los Angeles.
-The as yet unnamed concept will be developed with food writer and Chef David Tanis.
+Called Lulu, the concept was developed with food writer and Chef David Tanis.

 No one is downplaying the losses suffered by the restaurant industry during the pandemic.
 Over 110,000 restaurants closed and sales fell by $240 billion.
 The silver lining is that outdoor dining became a life line for many restaurants and introduced a European style café culture that hopefully will endure in many cities.
 The pandemic shined a spotlight on the shortcomings of an industry plagued by low wages, difficult working conditions, immigration issues, racism, and sexual harassment.
 However, awareness brings hope that a more enlightened workplace culture in the kitchen may evolve.
 Things will never be quite the same.
 But everyone agrees that cities can’t survive without a vibrant dining scene.